Program on International Organizations, Law and Diplomacy

 Geneva: Monday, June 29 - Friday, July 17, 2015

 Monday, June 30th will be the arrival and orientation day (no classes).
-The first class will be held on Tuesday, July 1st.
+The first class meeting will be held on Tuesday, July 1st.
 The last class will be held on Thursday, July 17th.
 Students depart on Friday, July 18th.
 Classes meet every weekday for two hours per class plus additional site visits.